-Constant changes to work schedules affect staff health and wellbeing: new report
+Constant changes to work schedules affect health and wellbeing

 The unpredictability of shift and casual work has a negative affect on employees’ health and well-being, a new study from the University of California-Berkeley and University of California-San Francisco has found.

 The study, published in the American Sociological Review, will be of interest to those in the early childhood education and care (ECEC) sector with many staff who are employed casually and who often work varied shifts, despite the focus of the study being 80 of the largest retail firms in the US, and survey data from over 25,000 hourly workers in the retail and food service sector.